shreyo-ghosh/reworked/README.md

 ## Deployment

 The application is automatically deployed to Google Cloud Functions when changes are pushed to the main branch.
-The deployment is handled by GitHub Actions.
+The deployment is handled by GitHub Actions using the Compute Engine default service account.

 ### Manual Deployment